 What is our goal?
-The aim of this program is to collect data while also removing the immediate threat of debris from beaches in an effort to protect the health of the ocean
+The aim of this program is to collect data while also removing the immediate threat of debris from beaches to protect the health of the ocean

 What is the problem?
 Marine debris is one of the major threats facing whales, dolphins, turtles, and other marine life.
-We have been studying marine debris here in Hawaii and know that it is a pervasive issue and our hope is that this program will raise awareness within the local community.
-We want to empower residents of our island to actively become stewards of our ocean.
+We have been studying marine debris here in Hawaiʻi and know that it is a pervasive issue.
+Our hope is that this program will raise awareness within the local community and motivate our community to reduce their consumption of single use plastics and support legislative efforts to control the source of these items.

 How do we do it?
-With this type of community scientist data collection, we will be able to collect data more accurately and consistently so that we can identify trends in marine debris accumulation around the island.
+With this type of community science data collection, we will be able to collect data more accurately and consistently so that we can identify trends in marine debris accumulation around Maui County.
 The data will be used to guide and support relevant legislation and help identify education campaigns surrounding marine debris.

-Are you a Maui County resident looking to become an ocean steward?
+Are you a Maui County resident looking to give back to the ocean that provides us all so much enjoyment?
 Adopt a Beach!

-Choose your preferred beach or shoreline to steward for the next year
+Choose your preferred beach or shoreline to steward for at least the next year

 Once per month, you will remove and record all man-made debris you come across